ampas/CTL/README.md

             $ brew install openexr

+### Suggested ###

 __TIFF__

-If you want to use CTL together with the TIFF image file format, you should download libTiff. libTiff can be downloaded from http://www.remotesensing.org/libtiff/ or using one of the commands below.
+If you want to use CTL together with the TIFF image file format, you should download libTiff. libTiff can be downloaded from [http://www.remotesensing.org/libtiff/](https://libtiff.gitlab.io/libtiff/) or using one of the commands below.

 * Ubuntu